 The Romanian Young Academy (RYA) follows the example of Die Junge Akademie (German Young Academy) hosted by the Berlin Brandenburg Academy of Sciences and Humanities (BBAW).
-The RYA will be hosted by the University of Bucharest and funded by Stiftung Mercator for its first 3 years – 2020-2022.
-Additional funding and support has been granted by the Humboldt Foundation: 1) through the financing of a Humboldt Kolleg – an international conference that will officially launch the RYA in November 2020 (postponed from March 2020 due to the COVID-19 contingency); 2) through a Humboldt Alumni Award granted to the RYA director for the support activities of the scholarly network supporting the RYA (that is, the international advisory board, the steering committee, the board of reviewers).
-The RYA director has already started applying for further funding in order to continue the programme after 2022 and also ensure a higher amount of funding for each member – for instance, through the Marie Curie COFUND scheme of the European Commission.
+For its first 3 years (2020-2022), the RYA was hosted by the University of Bucharest and funded by the Stiftung Mercator (Essen, Germany).
+Additional funding and support was granted by the Humboldt Foundation: 1) through the financing of a Humboldt Kolleg – an international conference that officially launched the RYA in November 2020 (postponed from March 2020 due to the COVID-19 contingency); 2) through a Humboldt Alumni Award granted to the RYA director to build a scholarly network supporting the RYA.

-RYA is independent with regard to the content of its academic and civic activities and organises itself under the higher responsibility of its international advisory board.
+RYA is independent with regard to the content of its academic and civic activities and, in order to avoid any local conflicts of interests in the selection of the candidates, has an international advisory board.
 RYA is founded and organised for the academic and civic empowerment of the early career researchers who become its members and for a constant transfer of knowledge from academia to society.
-The RYA members will be selected through international double peer review and no supervision will be imposed on their independent frontier research and civic engagement.
-The RYA will be free to choose its modes and places of work and will encourage both individual and collaborative activities.
-Once selected, the members will constitute their general assembly and elect their two co-Chairs.
-RYA will allow researchers to be mobile and will offer them numerous networking possibilities all over the world through close contacts with RYA’s own network of advisers and reviewers and with both peers and senior academics from Die Junge Akademie in Berlin, other Young Academies worldwide, and the Global Young Academy.
-It will thus function as an independent think tank proposing viable solutions for future public policies regarding increasingly complex problems appearing at a global scale such as the present COVID-19 contingency.
+The RYA members are selected through international double peer review and no supervision is imposed on their independent frontier research and civic engagement.
+The RYA is free to choose its modes and places of work and encourages both individual and collaborative activities.
+Once selected, the RYA members constitute their general assembly and elect their two co-chairs.

 - Aims and Objectives

-The general aim of the RYA is to further both the academic careers and the civic action initiatives of its members and to also contribute to the development of a healthy basis for the future science, policy making and politics in Romania and elsewhere – one that will be based on excellence in research and civic action, interdisciplinarity, fair competition, academic and civic integrity, broad-minded and inclusive views, and regional and international collaboration.
-RYA will encourage both frontier research and various activities at the science-society interface such as science communication, science education and science-based public policies.
-RYA will also encourage the formation of other national young academies through the regional collaboration with colleagues from Bulgaria, for instance.
+The general aim of the RYA is to further both the academic careers and the civic action initiatives of its members and to also contribute to the development of a healthy basis for the future science, policy making and politics in Romania and elsewhere – one that is based on excellence in research and civic action, interdisciplinarity, fair competition, academic and civic integrity, broad-minded and inclusive views, and regional and international collaboration.
+RYA encourages both frontier research and various activities at the science-society interface such as science communication, science education and science-based public policies.
+RYA also encourages the formation of other national young academies through its regional and international collaborations.

-For the first three years, the RYA will have forty members, according to the financing obtained from Stiftung Mercator.
-Provided that additional funding is obtained from the European Commission, under the Marie Curie–COFUND scheme, the number of members may be increased and the RYA may also include Bulgarian early career researchers who may want to create their own Young Academy afterwards.
+RYA already has 33 members, selected through international double peer review, according to the financing obtained from the Stiftung Mercator (Essen, Germany) during the period 2020-2022.
+Provided that additional funding is obtained, the number of members will be increased.
 RYA addresses early career researchers within 7 years from the bestowal of their (first) PhD.
 The RYA members are selected for a period of three years and re-election is not possible.
 Members are obliged to actively participate in the RYA life and development.
 The applications for RYA membership can come from Romanian researchers both from within the country and from abroad or from foreign researchers who are active in research in Romania, belonging to all academic disciplines.
-For the first three years (2020-2022), their research and civic action projects should be related to three main themes: 1) Technological development and human health/ quality of life; 2) Climate change and environmental sustainability; 3) Democracy and social cohesion, which are all listed in the Call for Applications and subsumed to the more general theme: Global Challenges of the 21st Century.
+Their research and civic action projects are related to four main themes: 1) Technological development and human health/ quality of life; 2) Climate change and environmental sustainability; 3) Democracy and social cohesion, 4) Cultural Heritage and Sustainable Development, which are subsumed to the more general theme: Global Challenges of the 21st Century.
 When further financing will be obtained, new research and civic engagement themes will be introduced.

 - Research Budget

-Each member will receive EUR 1000 per semester and will also benefit of the yearly common research budget of EUR 6000.
-The joint activities proposed by several groups of 2-5 members for this common budget will be selected by the international advisory board on the basis of their academic excellence and civic engagement and of the extent to which they are in line with the RYA aims and objectives, described at § 3.
-The use of funds will be monitored by both the RYA administration and the Stiftung Mercator auditors.
+Each member receives research support of EUR 1000 per semester and also benefits of the yearly common conference budget of EUR 6000 on a competitive basis.
+The joint activities proposed for this common budget by groups of at least 3 members pertaining to different thematic groups will be selected by the international advisory board on the basis of their academic excellence and civic engagement and of the extent to which they are in line with the RYA aims and objectives, described at § 3.

 - Rules and Regulations